 From The Netherlands to Holland

 Holland has been an independent state since 1648.
-Before, the territory of Holland and those of Belgium and Luxembourg formed a union called: the Netherlands.
+Before, the territory of the current Holland and those of Belgium and Luxembourg formed a union called: the Netherlands.
 This union, comprising seventeen provinces, was governed by the King of Spain.
 The people of the Netherlands revolted against the Spanish ruler when he increasingly constrained the personal freedom of the citizens.
-This Revolt has become known as the Eighty Years War.
-The result of the Revolt was the separation of the northern provinces which have internationally been declared a sovereign state: Holland.
-For Breda the memory of the Revolt in the Netherlands is literally never far away because of the location of the city at only ten kilometers from the fault line of the Netherlands: the current Dutch – Belgian border.
+This Revolt has also become known as the Eighty Years War.
+The result of the Revolt was the separation of the northern provinces which have been recognized internationally as a new sovereign state: Holland.
+For Breda the memory of the Revolt in the Netherlands is literally never far away because of the location of the city at only ten kilometers from the breaking line of the Netherlands: the current Dutch – Belgian border.

 Father of the Fatherland